pablo-icm/emm/content/publication/alonsosaez-wintersummer-2008/index.md

 doi: "10.1111/j.1462-2920.2008.01674.x"
 abstract: "Summary

-We collected surface samples in Franklin Bay (Western Arctic) from ice‐covered to ice‐free conditions, to determine seasonal changes in the identity and in situ activity of the prokaryotic assemblages.
+We collected surface samples in Franklin Bay (Western Arctic) from ice-covered to ice-free conditions, to determine seasonal changes in the identity and in situ activity of the prokaryotic assemblages.
 Catalysed reported fluorescence in situ